-\begin{itemize} \item The initial conditions and boundary conditions for various real world applications. \item Step parameters $k$ and $h$ selection problem, how to make trade-off between computation accuracy and complexity. \item By applying FEM to NPDEs, how to establish relationship between Capsulate networks and elements obtained by FEM. \item Compared with neural architecture search method, how to generate optimal neural architecture for the given condition (data set) with Truing's equations. \end{itemize}
+To solve NPDEs numerically, we should pay attentions to the following questions: \begin{itemize} \item How can we set up initial conditions and boundary conditions for various real world applications? \item How can we choose step parameters $k$ and $h$, i.e. how to trade-off between the computation accuracy and complexity? \item By applying FEM to NPDEs, how can we establish the relationship between Capsulate networks and elements obtained by FEM? \item Compared with neural architecture search methods, how can we generate an optimal neural architecture for the given condition (data set) with Turing's equations? \end{itemize}

-Currently, we can use numerical methods to find NPDEs' solution, however, like Navier-Stokes equations, one of the fundamental equations of fluid mechanics, it is considered very challenging mathematically to find analytical solutions.
-It may require mathematicians to develop new mathematics for solving neural PDEs analytically.
+Currently, we can use numerical methods to find NPDEs' solution.
+However, like Navier-Stokes equations, which are fundamental equations of fluid mechanics, it is very challenging mathematically to find analytical solutions.
+It remains an open problem on how to solve NPDEs analytically.